How to get from Puerto Princesa to Port Barton

 Where to rent?

 Most of the bike rental shops are located along Rizal Avenue, between Junction No. 1 and the Old Airport.
-The shops’ daily rental fees start from 500 PHP ($8.90) per day, depending on the type of motorbike you rent.
-They usually give discounts for long-term rentals.
+The shops’ rental fees start from 550 PHP ($9.20) per day, depending on the type of motorbike you rent.
+Many shops offer discounts for long-term rentals, but if you’re planning to ride to Port Barton, they often require a minimum rental of 5 days.

-The downside with renting a motorbike is that the shop often takes your passport as a deposit until you return the motorbike.
-The shop would also require you to return the motorbike with the same amount of fuel.
-Also, most motorbikes are not insured, so you have to rent a motorbike at your own risk.
+The downside of renting a motorbike is that shops often keep your passport as a deposit and expect you to return the motorbike with the same amount of fuel.
+Most bikes aren’t insured either, so you’re riding at your own risk.

 Rental conditions

 Always read the terms and conditions of the contract before you sign.
-Also, it’s a good idea to inspect the bike and list any scratches or minor damages.
+It’s a good idea to inspect the bike and list any scratches or minor damages.
 Be sure to provide one copy of the list to the shop.

 Alternative: rent a car